Fahimsakib1/creative-captures-server/README.md

 - For deployment purpose I have hosted all the server data to vercel and add the vercel route link to get the from the client side
 - As I have implemented service review system in this website and my data set (means each service is unique and has its own details).
 - I have implemented CRUD operation in this website.
+- JWT is one of the core purpose of this project also.
+It helps to secure the server side.
+If a user's token is not verified then he cant go on that route in clint side.